hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 ### T﻿he Run Phase

-**10.** F﻿rom the email, the particpant click on the start button. it will open up a browser to the JupyterHub server and directly open the readme first notebook, presenting the workshop's flow.
+**10.** F﻿rom the email, the particpant clicks on the start button. it will open up a browser to the JupyterHub server and directly open the readme first notebook, presenting the workshop's flow.

 Participants will go through the different steps and labs of the workshop connecting to the necessary endpoints and leveraging the different kernels available on the JupyterHub server.